 Thank You, Go raibh maith agat, Gracias, Merci, Grazie, Arigato, Danke sehr, Spasiba, 감사합니다,Takk, Mahalo, Efharisto.

-In 2015, I signed a further two-book contract with HarperCollins, moving imprints though, to the women’s fiction team of Harper Fiction.
-The Road Back Home will be published in Spring 2016 and a further book as yet undreamt, Spring 2017.
+In 2015, I signed a further two-book contract with HarperCollins, moving imprints to the women’s fiction team – Harper Fiction.
+The Road Back Home will be published in June 2016 and a further book as yet undreamt in 2017.

 Who would have thunk it!